namnguyen2910/DA_Olist_Store/README.md

 The high revenue & high profit margin suggests that the business has established a profitable online venture.
 They should consider investing in new products and services, expanding into new markets.
 This will drive new customer acquisition and ensure Olist stays ahead in the E-commerce business in Brazil.

-Conclusion
-By responding to the business questions, I have achieved the goal of helping Olist gain better insights into their e-commerce platform and know how to optimize available opportunities for growth.

-Also, working on this dataset expounded my knowledge on e-commerce business metrics, and helped me improve my skills in Power BI DAX and Data modelling.
-I hope to build a dashboard from this report and provide an accessible link for interaction with the visuals soon.

-Your candid comments, constructive criticisms and feedbacks are anticipated.